 This column was quite popular and well-requested among my peers for a few weeks in the summer of 1997.
 The entire incident is true, though I obviously over-dramatized some of it.
 (Also, truth be told, I couldn’t remember the exact amount of the purchase and had to make it up, but I know it was somewhere around $35.)

-When I first told people at BYU's Daily Universe, where I also worked, about it, everyone thought I should write a column.
-Frankly, I didn't think it would be fair to publicize something embarrassing like that, but the more I thought about it, the more I realized how funny it could be, and how he was, after all, a public figure, and how he should watch his behavior.
+When I first told people at BYU’s Daily Universe, where I also worked, about it, everyone thought I should write a column.
+Frankly, I didn’t think it would be fair to publicize something embarrassing like that, but the more I thought about it, the more I realized how funny it could be, and how he was, after all, a public figure.
 So I wrote it.

 It was almost published in the next day’s Daily Universe; however, there was no appropriate spot to put a column like this, so they decided to hold it over for the next week’s editorial page.
 (I maintain that it doesn’t belong on the editorial page, since no opinion is expressed.)
 In the meantime, though, word got out that the column existed, and we learned that Bateman’s office had heard we were going to run it.
 We never found out whether Bateman himself knew, but his office certainly did.